jpcairesf/oop-design-exercises/college/README.md

 1. **Register Student**: Register a new student with a unique student ID and name.
 2. **Create Course**: Create a new course with a unique course ID and title.
 3. **Enroll Student**: Enroll a registered student in a course.
+4. **Assign Grades**: Assign a grade for a student in a course.
-4. **Get Enrolled Courses**: Retrieve a list of courses that a specific student is enrolled in.
+5. **Get Enrolled Courses**: Retrieve a list of courses that a specific student is enrolled in.
-5. **Get Enrolled Students**: Retrieve a list of students enrolled in a specific course.
+6. **Get Course Grades**: Retrieve a list of students enrolled in a specific course.

 ### Conditions